beejiujitsu/marax-monitoring/README.md

 # marax-telegraf-agent

-A lightweight marax-adapter and telegraf docker setup intended for a Raspberry Pi Zero W.

-Intended to be used with a Lelit Mara X (PL62X) espresso machine.
+A lightweight metrics telegraf docker setup intended for a Raspberry Pi Zero W connected to a Lelit Mara X (PL62X) espresso machine with a UART USB adapter.